 3. Permitted activities in multi-use community facilities: signposting to relevant guidance

-Community facilities such as community centres and village halls are used for a wide range of local activities and services – from childcare provision to hosting social and recreational clubs.
-In line with the government’s recovery roadmap, different activities are subject to specific reviews and guidance on when and how they are permitted to resume.
-Where a premises delivers a mix of services, only those services that are permitted to be open should be available.
+Community facilities such as community centres and village halls are used for a wide range of local activities and services – from childcare provision to hosting social and recreational club

 3a: Early years and youth provision

-Community facilities which serve as premises for early years provision and childcare have been allowed to open for this purpose from 1 June.
-Providers of these services in community facilities should follow the relevant government guidance:
+Community facilities which serve as premises for early years provision, childcare and youth facilities should follow the relevant guidance:

 3b: Voluntary sector and other service provision

 Community facilities are currently able to open for essential voluntary activities and urgent public services, such as food banks, homeless services, and blood donation sessions.
 Any provision should be conducted in line with the core principles of social distancing and shielding for clinically vulnerable people set out above.

 See the guidance relevant to shops and retail settings, including indoor markets, which may also apply to some activities in community facilities.

 3d: Places of worship